expo/expo/docs/versions/v14.0.0/guides/using-custom-fonts.md

 next___FILE: ./routing-and-navigation.md
 ---

 Both iOS and Android come with their own set of platform fonts but if you want to inject some more brand personality into your app, a well picked font can go a long way.
-In this guide we'll walk you through adding a custom font to your Exponent app.
+In this guide we'll walk you through adding a custom font to your Expo app.
 We'll use [Open Sans](https://fonts.google.com/specimen/Open+Sans) from [Google Fonts](https://fonts.google.com/) in the example, and the process is identical for any other font, so feel free to adapt it to your use case.
 Before proceeding, go ahead and download [Open Sans](https://fonts.google.com/specimen/Open+Sans)

 ## Starting code